Rakmo/angular-zelle-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+This application demonstrates all the CRUD operations using Angular, Json-server (fake server) for adding a recipient for Zelle Transfer.
+NOTE: This doesn't contain any actual Zelle API integration.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.